MrOtherGuy/webext-native-messaging/README.md

 Messages are passed using standard IO, and are composed of 32bit "header" telling the length of the message, followed by the message payload in valid JSON form.
 If Firefox receives standard IO that doesn't follow this format, then it will kill the application.

-Extensio code doesn't need to worry about any of that.
+Extension code doesn't need to worry about any of that.
 It can just send a string and let Firefox worry about any encoding and/decoding.

 That 32bit "header" means that your native application cannot must do some encoding/decoding to pass anything to Firefox.
 It also means you should probably use some library to handle JSON formatted data.